laravel/docs/blade.md

 <x-alert type="error" :message="$message"/>
 ```

-You should define all component's data attributes in its class constructor.
+You should define all of the component's data attributes in its class constructor.
 All public properties on a component will automatically be made available to the component's view.
 It is not necessary to pass the data to the view from the component's `render` method:

     <?php